deNBI/cloud-portal-client/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR is reviewed by one of the team members.
 - [ ] If the PR is merged in the master then a release should be be made.
+- [ ] If the new code is well commented
+- [ ] Update the Changelog file

 For releases only: